 To provide educational, technical and financial assistance to all Daviess County residents in order to maintain a clean and wholesome environment in which to work and live.

-The Daviess County SWCD and the City of Washington's Stormwater Department is offering 50-gallon rain barrels for sale.
+The Daviess County SWCD and the City of Washington's Stormwater Department are offering 50-gallon rain barrels for sale.
 Rain Barrel: $65.00 + tax.
 Rain Barrel with a downspout diverter: $75.00 + tax.
-Click here for details.
+Click here for order form.

 GovDelivery is helping NRCS improve communication.
 People can now sign up to receive notifications through emails or texts.
 A person signs up (or subscribes) to receive messages about certain topics, for example, Farm Bill Programs, soils, engineering or grazing.
 After subscribing, they will begin to receive any updates on their topics of choice.
 Getting the correct information in a timely fashion is important to our customers and partners.
 Please follow this link to subscribe to GovDelivery.